level design

 cONTRIBUTION

-I worked on every map in Ling and the Corrupted Hollow but primarily took lead on two of them: the tutorial and the final level, “Primordial Shrine”.
+I worked on all 5 maps in Ling and the Corrupted Hollow but led the design of two: the tutorial and the final level, “Primordial Shrine”.

 I took the maps through the entire design pipeline, from paper design to final shipped version.
 My work included layout planning, blockout, puzzle design and implementation, and collision.

-• As Ling and the Corrupted Hollow is strongly inspired by traditional Chinese urbanism, the design team knew we wanted the final level to be focused on architecture.
+• As Ling and the Corrupted Hollow is strongly inspired by traditional Chinese urbanism, the design team wanted the final level to be architecture focused.
 I was tasked with concepting the map’s setting.

 tutorial